Formula 1 2026

 Three races into the 2026 season, Suzuka was the first true examination of who had built a car that worked everywhere.
 The Suzuka chicane, the tight corner complex before the start/finish straight, has settled championships and broken hearts.
 Under the 2026 regulations, with active aero and new ground-effect philosophies, the sensation through 130R and the high-speed Esses was one of the first things drivers discussed all weekend.

-What time did the Japanese Grand Prix start?
+What time does Japanese Grand Prix start?

-Where is the Japanese Grand Prix held?
+Where is Japanese Grand Prix being played?